Hesketh Park, Southport: History

 The land Hesketh Park occupies was once (like the rest of Southport) sand dunes and beach, as the tides receded and the town of Southport grew, the need for a park was proposed.
 The land at the time was owned by Rev Charles Hesketh of Meols Hall, who donated the land for use as a public park.

-Hesketh Park was created by the Southport Commissioners through the Second Southport Improvement Act of 1865.
-Edward Kemp laid out the park which is of a near oval shape, possibly to the design of Joseph Paxton for whom Kemp had worked at Birkenhead Park in Liverpool.
+Hesketh Park was created by the Southport Commissioners through the Southport Improvement Act 1865 (28 & 29 Vict. c. cxcv).
+Edward Kemp laid out the park which is of a near oval shape, possibly to the design of Joseph Paxton for whom Kemp had worked at Birkenhead Park.
 The layout cost of Hesketh Park was £12,000 and the park was officially opened in 1868.
-Various structures have been added to the park since it opened and some alterations have been made through the later 19th and 20th centuries, with the main alterations happening in 2007 when the park was restored as part of a major refurbishment and restoration scheme.
+Various structures have been added to the park since it opened and some alterations have been made through the later 19th and 20th centuries.
+The main alterations happened in 2007 when the park was restored as part of a major refurbishment and restoration scheme.